 We think one of the best ways to experience a country is by eating!
-Whether you're tucking into a seafood boil with the locals in Beaufort, sampling Jewish fare in New York, savoring delicious street eats in Savannah or indulging in a delightful banquet of Creole dishes in New Orleans, the United States boasts a melting pot of cuisines that many international cultures have influenced.
-From apple pie to bagels, and doughnuts to grits, here are some of the most iconic American foods to try.
+Whether you're tucking into a seafood boil with the locals in Beaufort, sampling Jewish fare in New York, savouring delicious street eats in Savannah or indulging in a delightful banquet of Creole dishes in New Orleans, the United States boasts a melting pot of cuisines that many international cultures have influenced.
+From apple pie to bagels, and doughnuts to grits, here are some of the most iconic foods to try.

 Popular in New York and beyond, a bagel with a ‘schmear’ is a bagel with a small amount of cream cheese smeared on top.
 But of course, there are plenty of other topping options such as smoked salmon, peanut butter and jelly (jam), and bacon and cheese.
 Bagels make a great, low-cost or grab n’ go breakfast option when you're on the road.